russelltsherman/proj-debops/doc/TERRAFORM.md

 `brew install terraform`

-## Files
+## Configuration Files

 - **Terraform.tf**: This file is used by Terraform to spin up the remote cloud machines.

-- **terraform.tfvars.example**: Copy this file to `terraform.tfvars` and place your Digital Ocean API token and SSH key fingerprint inside
+- **terraform.tfvars.example**: Copy this file to `terraform.tfvars` and place your Digital Ocean API token inside

 ## Upload your SSH key to Digital Ocean

+this script will upload your ssh key to digital ocean and write it's fingerprint to `terraform.tfvars`

 ```bash
 bin/do_ssh_key ~/.ssh/id_rsa.pub